jelodge/GeneralAssemblyCapstone/README.md

 - However, after attempting to apply this to my dataset it proved to result in too much information loss for too little reduction in dimensionality, not to mention increased complexity of relating the new coordinate system back to the original variables

 *Natural Language Processing of Reviews*
-- By incorporating the text from each wine, also in one-hot encoded sparse matrix format, we could try to identify key words from the wine titles and reviews that could provide predictive power in regards to modelling wine prices
+- By incorporating the text from each wine, in a vectorised sparse matrix format, we could try to identify key words from the wine titles and reviews that could provide predictive power in regards to modelling wine prices
-- Using the SGDR on the text sparse matrix achieved an R<sup>2</sup> of around 0.18
+- An investigation between simple count vectors and term frequency - inverse document frequency (TF-IDF) methodologies is also carried out, resulting in a demonstration of how models can be generalised better by alternating between these two different approaches
-- Incorporating the NLP and categorical feature sparse matrices into one larger model is an area for further study
+- Incorporating the NLP and categorical feature sparse matrices into one larger composite model is one area for further study

 *Feature Engineering*
 - It was observed and noted in the EDA stage that the rating feature, when used in its quasi-continuous form (as previously discussed) that an exponential relationship was evident